Reassertion of British sovereignty over the Falkland Islands (1833): Installation of British resident

 In Buenos Aires, Vernet was effectively bankrupt and attempts to obtain compensation from the US Government for losses from the Lexington raid proved fruitless.
 The situation in Buenos Aires was chaotic and diplomatic relations with the US remained ruptured till 1839.
 He made several approaches to the British Government asking for support to re-establish his business at Port Louis, receiving support from Woodbine Parish (British chargé d'affaires in Buenos Aires from 1825 to 1832) as the best qualified person to develop the islands.

 Vernet wrote to Lieutenant Smith offering advice, which was gratefully received and acted upon.
 Smith repeatedly urged Vernet to return to Port Luis but as Vernet became increasingly involved in the territorial dispute with the government in Buenos Aires all communications ceased and no more accounts were sent.
-An approach to Lieutenant Robert Lowcay, who had succeeded Lieutenant Smith as British resident, to retrieve his property was rebuffed but later he was requested to remove his property as the British government could not be responsible for it.
+Vernet approached Lieutenant Robert Lowcay, who had succeeded Lieutenant Smith as British resident, to retrieve his property however was rebuffed.
+Later Vernet was requested to remove his property as the British government could not be responsible for it.